 |EMF @ 6 Feet from Camera||0.84 V/m||0.92 V/m||0.91 V/m||1.42 V/m||1.89 V/m|

 This review has received an overhaul including 5 new products and a few new award winners.
 We've removed discontinued products from the lineup, and introduced useful new contenders to consider.

 Best Wi-Fi Baby Monitor

-The iBaby M6S Wi-Fi is the number one video monitor out of the 9 competitors in this review.
+The iBaby Care M7 Wi-Fi is an impressive Wi-Fi video monitor without equal in baby specific features.
 This monitor earned top scores for range, ease of use, features, and battery life with a second-place score for video quality.
-The iBaby's impressive performance during testing and subsequent overall high score resulted in it winning an Editors' Choice award for best Wi-Fi monitor.
-This cool Wi-Fi product is the only one we tested specifically designed with baby in mind.
-It features humidity, temperature, and air quality sensors to help ensure baby stays cozy, and it comes with 10 lullabies and the ability to add your own music and voice.
+The iBaby's impressive performance during testing and subsequent overall score resulted in it winning an Editors' Choice award for best Wi-Fi monitor.
+This monitor features humidity, temperature, and air quality sensors to help ensure baby stays cozy, and it comes with lullabies, bedtime stories, and white noise options.
 The iBaby is easy to use, has true to life images, and works as it should.
 It offers sound activation, motion detection, 2-way talk to baby, and a remote control camera.
-The iBaby will continue to monitor baby even with another app running.
-If that weren't enough, this fun looking camera has a reasonable price point, coming in cheaper than half the competition we reviewed.
+The iBaby will continue to monitor baby even with another app running, something the other wi-fi options struggle with.

 Great for Long-Term Use